Camilo Torres Restrepo: Death

 Torres died on 15 February 1966 in Patio Cemento, after combat with troops of the Fifth Brigade from Bucaramanga, led by Colonel Álvaro Valencia Tovar, who, ironically years earlier, was his childhood friend.
 The National Army hid the body in a strategic location separate from the other mass graves and the location was not revealed to the public.
 A symbolic funeral took place in the church of San Diego and a symbolic burial was held.
 A mass was also held in the grounds of the National University.

 Shortly after Torres's death, 'Guitemie' Olivieri, despite being linked to the ELN, was persecuted by the Colombian authorities and was helped by Junior Fajardo and Rita Restrepo de Agudelo to obtain political asylum, first in Panama, then in Mexico, where she married ex-priest Óscar Maldonado, finally in Cuba and then in France.

 Years later, Valencia Tovar, now retired as a general, wrote the book El final de Camilo, in which he clarified details of the death of Camilo Torres.
 According to Valencia Tovar, Torres was buried in a detailed place, and they prepared the procedures to hand over the remains to the family.
 His older brother, doctor Fernando Torres Restrepo, who lived in the United States, was informed about the fate of his brother.

 In addition, General Álvaro Valencia Tovar himself revealed in an interview to the magazine Semana that the body of Camilo Torres was exhumed three years after his burial, his remains were placed in an urn and transported to Bucaramanga where, through the efforts of the general himself, the Military Pantheon of the Fifth Brigade of the National Army was created and the first remains to occupy a place in that pantheon were those of Camilo Torres, although he did not reveal their exact location, leaving the retired general's statements in doubt among the ELN high command.

 In January 2016, the President of Colombia, Juan Manuel Santos, instructed the Colombian National Army to begin the process of searching for and exhuming his remains, in a gesture to accelerate the start of the peace talks with the ELN guerrilla group.
+In 2026, the ELN announced that Torres' body had been found.
+The Search Unit for Disappeared Persons formally identified the remains as that of Torres on 16 February.
+President Gustavo Petro subsequently announced that Torres' body would be "respected and laid to rest with honors."
+A funeral Mass was held and an ossuary was built at the National University to house his remains.

 Political ideology

-In his early years of political activity, Camilo Torres identified as a progressive Catholic and denounced the Leninist idea of a vanguard, a view which he later changed, influenced by the Cuban Revolution and Fidel Castro.
+In his early years of political activity, Camilo Torres identified as a progressive Catholic and had denounced the Leninist idea of a vanguard, a view which he later changed, influenced by the Cuban Revolution and Fidel Castro.
 Additionally, he praised Joseph Stalin and reportedly prayed at his tomb.
-Despite being labelled a communist, Torres rejected that label for at least the majority of his life, while also declaring that he is not an anti-communist.
+Despite being labelled a communist, Torres rejected the label for at least the majority of his life, while also declaring that he is not an anti-communist.